guillermooo/sublime-undocs/source/reference/commands.rst

  	- **setting** [String]: The name of the setting to be toggled.

  **next_misspelling**
- 	Find the next misspelling
+ 	Advance to the next misspelling

  **prev_misspelling**
- 	Find the previous misspelling.
+ 	Move to the previous misspelling.

  **swap_line_down**
- 	Swaps the current line with the line below it.
+ 	Swaps the current line with the line below.

  **swap_line_up**
- 	Swaps the current line with the line above it.
+ 	Swaps the current line with the line above.

  **toggle_comment**
- 	Comments or uncomments the active regions.
+ 	Comments or uncomments the active lines.

  	- **block** [Bool]: Whether to use a block comment.

  **join_lines**
- 	Join the current line with the next one.
+ 	Joins the current line with the next one.

  **duplicate_line**
  	Duplicates the current line.